Superluminal Wave Activation at Relativistic Magnetized Shocks

 \section{Introduction}

-Relativistic magnetized shocks generate many observable phenomena in extreme astrophysical environments, like particle acceleration to ultra-high energies \citep[e.g.,][]{Sironi2009,Sironi2015} and coherent wave generation via synchrotron maser emission \citep{Iwamoto2017,Plotnikov2019,Babul2020,Sironi2021,Vanthieghem2025}.
-Magnetars are neutron stars with strong magnetic fields $B\gtrsim 10^{14}\,{\rm G}$, slow rotation periods $P\lesssim 1\,{\rm s}$, and coronae of magnetically active plasmas \citep{Rea2010,Kaspi2017}.
+Relativistic magnetized shocks generate many observable phenomena in extreme astrophysical environments, like particle acceleration to ultrahigh energies \citep[e.g.,][]{Sironi2009,Sironi2015} and coherent wave generation via synchrotron maser emission \citep{Iwamoto2017,Plotnikov2019,Babul2020,Sironi2021,Vanthieghem2025}.
+Magnetars are neutron stars with strong magnetic field strengths $B\gtrsim 10^{14}\,{\rm G}$, slow rotation periods $P\sim 1\,{\rm s}$, and coronae of magnetically active plasmas \citep{Rea2010,Kaspi2017}.
 Their strongly magnetized and dynamic environments are a natural place for the formation of relativistic shocks at various scales \citep[e.g.,][]{Margalit2018,Metzger2019,Beloborodov2020,Thompson2022}.
 Bursting, likely caused by crustal activity, can drive magnetospheric instabilities and seed magnetic fluctuations in expanding relativistic outflows.

-\citet{Thompson2022} suggested that non-propagating Alfvénic perturbations advected towards a magnetized shock convert to propagating superluminal kinetic plasma waves downstream.
-Such superluminal O-modes have frequencies $\omega/\bar{\omega}_{\rm p}\gtrsim 1$, where $\bar{\omega}_{\rm p}$ is the rest frame plasma frequency \citep{Arons1986,Bransgrove2023}.
-Superluminal O-modes likely escape compact object environments as radio emission, depending on the properties of the surrounding outflow.
+\citet{Thompson2022} suggested that nonpropagating Alfvénic perturbations advected toward a magnetized shock convert to propagating superluminal kinetic plasma waves downstream.
+Such superluminal O-modes have frequencies $\omega/\bar{\omega}_{\rm p}\gtrsim 1$, where $\bar{\omega}_{\rm p}$ is the rest-frame plasma frequency \citep{Arons1986,Bransgrove2023}.
+Superluminal O-modes could potentially escape compact object environments as radio emission, depending on the properties of the surrounding outflow.